DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 #### Issues with `containerMode: kubernetes`

-This solution satisfies our functional requirements nicely, but still has some couple rough spots and limitations we'll need to work around.
+This solution satisfies our functional requirements nicely, but still has some rough spots and limitations we'll need to work around.

 - `k8s/index.js` doesn't show its work